SpaceVim/SpaceVim/docs/_posts/2019-02-18-use-vim-as-a-ruby-ide.md

 ---
-title: "Use Vim as a Perl IDE"
+title: "Use Vim as a Ruby IDE"
 categories: [tutorials, blog]
 image: https://user-images.githubusercontent.com/13142418/52611209-54550500-2ebf-11e9-9b9f-f697a0db52a3.png
-excerpt: "A general guide for using SpaceVim as Perl IDE, including layer configuration, requiems installation and usage."
+excerpt: "A general guide for using SpaceVim as Ruby IDE, including layer configuration, requiems installation and usage."
 type: BlogPosting
 comments: true
-commentsID: "Use Vim as a Perl IDE"
+commentsID: "Use Vim as a Ruby IDE"
 ---

-# [Blogs](../blog/) >> Use Vim as a Perl IDE
+# [Blogs](../blog/) >> Use Vim as a Ruby IDE

-This is a general guide for using SpaceVim as a Perl IDE, including layer configuration and usage.
+This is a general guide for using SpaceVim as a Ruby IDE, including layer configuration and usage.
 Each of the following sections will be covered: